-Under the terms of the Purchase Agreement, we agreed to file this registration statement with respect to the registration of the resale by the Investor Selling Stockholders of the Common Warrant Shares by the 30th calendar day following the date of the Purchase Agreement, and to use commercially reasonable efforts to have the registration statement declared effective as promptly as practical.
-In addition, we agreed that, upon the registration statement being declared effective under the Securities Act, we will use commercially reasonable efforts to maintain the effectiveness of the registration statement until the date that (i) the Investor Selling Stockholders has sold all of the Common Warrants and the Common Warrant Shares and (ii) the Placement Agent has sold all of the Placement Agent Warrants Shares.
+Under the terms of the Inducement Agreement, we agreed to file this registration statement with respect to the registration of the resale by the Holders of the Inducement Warrant Shares by the 45th calendar day following the date of the Inducement Agreement.
+In addition, we agreed that, upon the registration statement being declared effective under the Securities Act, we will use commercially reasonable efforts to maintain the effectiveness of the registration statement until the date that the Holders no longer own any of the Inducement Warrants or Inducement Warrant Shares.
+See "Selling Stockholders" beginning on page 41 of this prospectus for more information about the Selling Stockholders.
+The registration of the shares of Common Stock to which this prospectus relates does not require the Selling Stockholders to sell any of their shares of our Common Stock.